-Table 4.21 shows the NRBC results for 60 replicate determinations of whole blood in $K_3$ EDTA, Automatic Mode The individual differences for each specimen were calculated (run1 - run 2) and the Mean and Standard Deviation of the Differences were determined
+Table 4.19 shows the NRBC results for whole blood specimens with and without NRBC collected in a salt of EDTA.
+Each specimen was analyzed in duplicate using Automatic Mode.
+The individual differences for each specimen were calculated (run1 - run 2) and the Mean and Standard Deviation of the Differences were determined.